This persimmon bread recipe is wonderful and full of flavor! It's a delicious way to enjoy persimmons and an easy bread to make.

 This bread is super easy to make and has a moist, rich flavor.
 It's fruity, sweet, and worth the effort!
 It makes a nice afternoon snack or an evening treat.

-If you'd like more persimmon recipes, try out our persimmon prosciutto crostinis.
+If you'd like more persimmon recipes, try these persimmon prosciutto crostinis.

-For this recipe, we'll use Hachiya persimmons.
-These are the larger persimmons that are largely inedible until they are very ripe and feel quite squishy.
+*Hachiya persimmons are the larger persimmons that are largely inedible until they are very ripe and feel quite squishy.

-This bread is very similar to other quick breads (like banana bread).
+This bread is very similar to other quick bread (like banana bread).

 More Bread Recipes to Try